Praveendinesha/Bussiness-Card-Data-Extraction/README.md

   python BizCardX_main.py

 ## Data Storage and Querying:
-* The extracted data will be saved in the SQLite database (business_cards.db).
+* The extracted data will be saved in the SQLite database (card_data.db).
 * Use SQL queries to retrieve specific information from the database.

 ## Contributing